jasonmacduffie/isles-of-maga/story.md

 The Elves saw an increase of power through non-military means, by enveloping Human and Halfling city states with the promise of greater protection from hostile races like the Orcs, and access to important islands for trade.
 The city states retained their autonomy in terms of laws, but would swear fealty towards these Elven kings and paid a small tax to them.

-Towards the end of the era, the various Elven kings controlled most of Maga, except for around the Magathos region.
+Before the first era began, the various Elven kings controlled most of Maga, except for around the Magathos region.
 Seeing that the Dwarves were weakened, and the economic importance of Magathos, the Elves launched a full scale invasion.
 The Dwarves were completely unprepared for this.
 They fought valiantly, but in the end the Elves controlled Magathos and the surrounding area, and the Magathos region established its own kingdom ruled by an Elf monarch.

-### 4E: The Elven Kingdoms
+### 1E: The Elven Kingdoms

-The beginning of the fourth era saw the first unification of the races under one banner: the banner of the Elves.
+The beginning of the first era saw the first unification of the races under one banner: the banner of the Elves.
+This unification marks the first era.
 There was not a centralized government, but a number of allied kingdoms, each with an Elf as monarch.
-One after another, each region was conquered by the Elves, and the greatest Elf kingdom was on Magathos, seated at Thronerock.

 Elvish was the Common language, although this was not strictly enforced and many regions had the majority race's language as a co-official language.
 Each race was still free to use its own alphabet for their language.

 This era also saw the greatest attempt to completely stamp out demon worship.
-By the end of the fourth era, worship of Demon Lords among Humans, Dwarves, Elves, and Halflings was nearly completely obliterated, and all worshipped the more abstract deity Gora.
+By the end of the first era, worship of Demon Lords among Humans, Dwarves, Elves, and Halflings was nearly completely obliterated, and all worshipped the more abstract deity Gora.
 Less effort was put into stamping out worship among the beast-races due to the fact that they were not integrated as citizens, although some minor missions were carried out.

 Although in the beginning the Elven kings and queens were careful to be even-handed, the descendants who would inherit their thrones became increasingly unconcerned with the needs of their subjects.
 Many of the monarchs during the end of the period were incredibly harsh, even to Humans who held the highest positions in society besides Elves.
 Halfling farmers and Dwarf miners were taxed more and more onerously.

-### 5E: The Modern Republic
+### 2E: The Modern Republic

-The revolution that ended the fourth era gave rise to the Modern Republic.
+The revolution that ended the first era gave rise to the Modern Republic.
 A contemporary, standardized form of Dwarvish became the Common language instead of Elvish; the human-like and beast races were also required to use the Dwarvish alphabet when writing in their own languages, even though not all sounds could be properly pronounced with it.
 This has been the source of some minor friction with the Republic.

 The Republic continued the goal of the Elves to stamp out demon worship.
 However, their task was not as great due to the work already accomplished.
 The main area of focus was the beast-races and their patron/matron Demon Lords, now that they were considered full citizens of the Republic.